 - Because both the Bottle dumping animation and the Ocarina animation are delayed until Link hits the ground, landing on a switch will make the animation delay the switch cutscene.
 This can be used to activate a blue switch that normally requires constant pressure for a few seconds, even after stepping off of it.

-- On v1.0, you can empty a Bottle one frame after putting the Bottle away while standing in place.
-This will make Link play a fake Ocarina while his hands are empty.
+If you empty a Bottle one frame after putting the Bottle away while standing in place, Link will play a fake Ocarina while his hands are empty.
+This is 1.0 only.

 Out of Extended Superslide Animation